 Prong Style Types

-We’ve broken down the various prong styles in a handy chart, so you can beat the industry jargon from here on out!
+We’ve broken down the various prong engagement ring styles in a handy chart, so you can beat the industry jargon from here on out!

 Bezel Set Engagement Ring Styles